-Carmen Maria Machado is the author of books: Her Body and Other Parties, In the Dream House, The Low, Low Woods (2019-) #1, My Body, Herself, Promise Me, Blur, The Low, Low Woods, The Best American Science Fiction and Fantasy 2015, The Best American Science Fiction and Fantasy 2018, The Long List Anthology: More Stories From the Hugo Award Nomination List (The Long List Anthology Series Book 1)
+Carmen Maria Machado is the author of books: Her Body and Other Parties, In the Dream House, The Low, Low Woods (2019-) #1, The Low, Low Woods (2019-) #4, My Body, Herself, The Husband Stitch, Promise Me, Blur, The Low, Low Woods, The Best American Science Fiction and Fantasy 2015

 A wife refuses her husband's entreaties to remove the green ribbon from around her neck.
 A woman recounts her sexual encounters as a plague slowly consumes humanity.
 A salesclerk in a mall makes a horrifying discovery within the seams of the store's prom dresses.
 One woman's surgery-induced weight loss results in an unwanted houseguest.
 And in the bravura novella Especially Heinous, Machado reimagines every episode of Law & Order: Special Victims Unit, a show we naively assumed had shown it all, generating a phantasmagoric police procedural full of doppelgangers, ghosts, and girls with bells for eyes.